leeschmalz/NCAA-Championships-Data/README.md

 system was built with a whole lot of iteration.

 Things that cause errors in the code that need prior edit in the txt file:
-1. Wrestlers sharing the same name or having subsets of a name. ex.
+1. Wrestlers sharing the same name or having subsets of each others' names. ex.
 'Vincezo Joseph' and 'Joseph Smith' both in 165 bracket.
   fix: add a letter to one of the names and remove it in the final csv doc
 2. Wrestlers with multiple last names ex.
 "Requir van der Merwe"
   fix: concatenate in txt file --> 'vanderMerwe'